Previous Page

 11100 Legal Basis for Screening

-State law requires DFPS to screen certain Child Protective Investigations (CPI) abuse and neglect intakes prior to assignment for investigation or alternative response and reprioritize less serious cases.
+State law and agency rule require DFPS to screen certain Child Protective Investigations (CPI) intakes prior to progressing to alternative response or investigation in order to ensure the correct prioritization.

-Prioritizing reports allows DFPS to investigate cases of abuse and neglect according to severity.
-A case is considered less serious if the circumstances of the case do not indicate an immediate or imminent threat of severe harm or death of a child as a result of abuse or neglect.
+Prioritizing reports allows DFPS to respond to intakes according to severity and immediacy.
+An intake is less serious if the circumstances of the intake do not indicate an immediate or imminent threat of substantial bodily harm or death of a child as a result of abuse or neglect.

-After contacting a professional or other credible source, DFPS determines whether a child’s safety can be assured without further investigation.
+After contacting the reporter, a collateral, or sometimes a principal, a screener determines whether a child’s safety can be assured without further DFPS involvement, or the appropriate DFPS response.

 Texas Family Code §261.301(d)